kunaltripathy1/AlmaBetter-youtubesubscribers-Backend-capstoneproject/README.md

 Start the backend server using npm start or node src/index.js command.
 We are using MONGODB CLOUD for database
 HTTP request methods used in the project
-GET http://localhost:3000/ → The client will see the “Hello User!” message which is used to verify that application is working properly.
+GET http://localhost:3000/ → The client will see the “almabetter  capstone project by Kunal Tripathy and Srikanta kumar Rout” message which is used to verify that application is working properly.

 GET http://localhost:3000/subscribers → When the user hit this, *endpoint /subscribers, the client will *get an array of all subscribers in JSON format from the database where the data is stored in local MongoDB database.